-Some of the lectures this semester will cover topics that were not covered in Fall 2007.
+Some of the lectures this semester will cover topics that were not covered in Fall 2007 or Spring 2009.
 Each such lecture will be scribed by a student.
 Each student will most probably have to scribe (at most) one lecture.
 I will typically ask for a volunteer at the beginning of the class.